5 Strategies to Find Your Soul Therapist

 If you’re a deep thinker who tends to ruminate on most decisions, especially huge ones like finding a therapist, I’ve got you.
 This guide is meant to offer all the details you need to break free from overthinking and make moves toward booking your first therapy appointment.

 I’m Brianna Clement, a Licensed Mental Health Counselor and Somatic Psychotherapist in Bellingham, Washington, 1.5 hours from Seattle.
-I help ambitious deep thinkers navigate the nightmare of traumatic loss so they can build the connected, creative, and meaningful life they deeply desire.
+I help ambitious perfectionists navigate the nightmare of traumatic loss so they can build the connected, creative, and meaningful life they deeply desire.

 The Right Fit Isn't Flawless, It's Authentic